-iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Holding Company, and its subsidiary companies incorporated in India.

-- a.
-The management has represented that, to the best of its knowledge and belief, as disclosed in note 40 to the consolidated financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Holding Company incorporated in India to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Holding Company incorporated in India or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - b.
-The management has represented, that, to the best of its knowledge and belief, as disclosed in note 40 to the consolidated financial statements, no funds have been received by the Holding Company incorporated in India from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Holding Company incorporated in India shall: - directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Funding Parties or - provide any guarantee, security or the like from or on behalf of the Ultimate Beneficiaries.
+- ii.
+The Group, did not have any material foreseeable losses on long-term contracts including derivative contracts. - iii.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Holding Company, and its subsidiary companies incorporated in India. - iv. - a.
+The management of the Holding Company represented that, to the best of its knowledge and belief, as disclosed in note 42 to the consolidated financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Holding Company or its subsidiary incorporated in India to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Holding Company or its subsidiary incorporated in India or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - b.
+The management of the Holding Company represented, that, to the best of its knowledge and belief, as disclosed in note 42 to the consolidated financial statements, no funds have been received by the Holding Company or its subsidiary incorporated in India from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Holding Company incorporated in India shall: